-It is in Spokane that Crosby was first introduced to phonograph on which he loved listening to Al Jolson.
+There Crosby was first introduced to phonograph on which he loved listening to Al Jolson.
 The group parted ways after two years of activity.
-Bing Crosby, together with his friend Al Rinker found a job at the Clemmer Theater which is today known as the Bing Crosby Theater.
+Together with his friend Al Rinker he found a job at the Clemmer Theater, known today as the Bing Crosby Theater.
 They were performing during film pauses to entertain the crowds.

 Radio was just the start

-Not long after they were playing on the West Coast radio the duo was joined by Paul Whiteman playing jazz.
+Not long after their West Coast radio playing was joined by Paul Whiteman playing jazz.
 Crosby gained popularity because of his laid-back singing and he and Al Rinker formed a three-man band with Harry Barris.
-Rhythm Boys released a few singles but soon started appearing on TV.
-It was King of Jazz, one of the first films Crosby produced where they appeared together.
+Rhythm Boys released a few singles and soon started appearing on TV.
+They appeared together in King of Jazz, one of the first films Crosby produced.

 Crosby went his own way and started a radio show that would become legendary with over 50 million listeners and staying strong for almost 30 years.